mmahmoudighaznavi/Harnessing-the-Power-of-News-in-Stock-Market-Predictions-Incorporating-News-Analysis/README.md

 https://github.com/ruddysimon/Harnessing-the-Power-of-News-in-Stock-Market-Predictions-Incorporating-News-Analysis.git
 ```

-** Project Intro/Objective*
+**Project Introduction**
 The primary goal of this project is to explore the impact of news sentiment on stock market movements.
-We employ advanced deep learning models, such as GRU and LSTM, to predict stock market trends.
+We employ  deep learning models, such as GRU and LSTM, to predict stock market trends.
 By integrating news analysis, we aim to discover correlations between stock market behavior and the sentiment conveyed in news articles.

-** Project Objective*
+**Project Objective**
 This project endeavors to decode the intricate relationship between news sentiment and stock market fluctuations.
 Employing sophisticated deep learning models like GRU and LSTM, it aims to predict stock market trends and analyze the correlation with news sentiment.
 The research could potentially unlock new avenues in predictive analytics in finance, shedding light on how external information sources influence market dynamics.

 ** Partners/Contributors*